Last updated March 2026

 · Responsible for maintaining medical and fracture training sacks in sequence for 4 months each – fortnightly checking

-· Formal buddy system on the hill on call-outs: seek out experienced RRMT or Health Care Professional (HCP) and actively discuss throughout call-out
+· On rescues seek out experienced RRMT or Health Care Professional (HCP) and discuss Cas Care issues throughout call-out e.g. thoughts on the way to the cas site and observation of care undertaken.

 · Active role in bodying for Cas Care training sessions